-Gwawr’s practice extends across a number of inter-related areas.
-This not only allows her to take a holistic approach to any particular case, but also offers continuity of representation to clients whose problems straddle more than one area of law.
-Accordingly, Gwawr is able to offer a seamless service to criminal clients raising complaints about their treatment in prison or by the police; to defendants who may be facing deportation proceedings upon conviction; and to immigration clients seeking redress for unlawful detention.
+The breadth of her practice across a number of inter-related spheres not only allows her to take a holistic approach to any particular case, but also offers continuity of representation to clients whose problems straddle more than one area of law.
+Accordingly, Gwawr is able to offer a seamless service to criminal clients raising complaints about their treatment in prison or by the police.

 Alex has established a reputation for exceptional attention to detail, assiduous client care and an imaginative style of advocacy.
 His range of abilities has allowed him to conduct the most challenging cases, including representing prisoners on death row before the Supreme Court of Uganda.

 Alex came to the Bar after completing his Masters degree in human rights law.
 Prior to this, he accumulated substantial experience in human rights with work ranging from voluntary legal advice in Southall to missions to gather evidence from witnesses in Nepal.
 His further education and earlier experience frequently inform his established multi-disciplinary practice.

 He is also qualified to accept instructions from members of the public directly.

 David specialises in all areas of criminal law, both prosecution and defence, with significant experience of Crown Court and appellate advocacy involving serious and complex cases.

 David has an approachable manner and is well liked by clients.
 He takes pride in thorough preparation and is prompt at communicating outcomes and advice.

 Before joining 1MCB Chambers in April 2016, David worked for a number of years as an in-house advocate at a busy criminal law firm where he was a criminal litigation supervisor, head of the in-house advocacy department and duty solicitor.